API Integration

 Content-Type: application/json

-url string Full URL of the page visited
+url string Yes Full URL of the page visited

-headers object The incoming request headers — used to identify AI crawlers and human referrals from AI answers
+headers object<string, string> Yes Incoming request headers as string values — used to identify AI crawlers and referrers

-Pass the visitor's original request headers unchanged.
-Airefs uses user-agent to identify AI crawlers and referer to detect human clicks from AI answers.
-The API returns 200 on success, 401 for an invalid key, and 400 for a malformed body.
+Forward the incoming request headers as string key/value pairs.
+Airefs uses user-agent to identify AI crawlers and referer to classify traffic sources.
+The API returns 200 on success, 401 for an invalid access token, 400 for a malformed body, and 500 when analytics ingestion fails.

 Examples